Revelation 2: Verse 8

 'These things says the First and the Last, who was dead, and came to life:'"

 Verse 9

 "I know your works, tribulation, and poverty (but you are rich); and I know the blasphemy of those who say they are Jews and are not, but are a synagogue of Satan."

+Historian Paula Fredriksen identifies this verse as an instance of intra-Jewish argument preserved in the New Testament, similar to John 8:44, and suggests that it reflects a setting during the First Jewish Revolt against Rome (66–73 AD).
+She read its as the author's denunciation of rival Jews whose form of Judaism he considers illegitimate, not as an outsider's attack on Judaism as such.
+She notes that this language would be repurposed by later gentile writers in ways far removed from its original context.